-- CSMA Entrants Receive Free Admission to the SVG College Sports Summit
+- CSMA Entrants Receive Free Admission to the SVG College Summit

-Any party entering a submission to the SVG/NACDA College Sports Media Awards is eligible to attend the SVG College Sports Summit (May 29- May 31, 2019, Atlanta) for free.
+Any party entering a submission to the SVG/NACDA College Sports Media Awards is eligible to attend the SVG College Summit (May 27 - May 29, 2020, Atlanta) for free.